erikenbody/markdown-cv/index.md

 `2015`
 Linking Scholarship & Applied Research: Community-based Conservation & Development, Tulane University: Workshop participant and presenter.

-`2014,2015`
+`2014-15`
-Environmental Fair,  Milne Bay Province, Papua New Guinea: Co-organizer for community fair celebrating the environment to >500 students and members from surrounding communities.
+Annual Environmental Fair,  Milne Bay Province, Papua New Guinea: Co-organizer for community fair celebrating the environment to >500 students and members from surrounding communities.

 `2014`
 Conservation training workshop, Milne Bay Province, Papua New Guinea: Organizer and instructor for 20 leaders in local communities in conservation techniques